fycheng2022/CycleRegNet/README.md

 ### (Step 4) Train CycleRegNet model
 4. evaluate.py："Calculate the metrics for the test set.

+>The code and dataset will be available soon here.

 ### Citation

 If you use this repository - please cite: